The War Cradle Operation Babylift - Interview Shirley Peck Barnes

 Interview By Allison Martin

-Shirley Peck-Barnes is the author of The War Cradle a riveting account of Operation Babylift in Vietnam 1975.
+Interview with Shirley Peck Barnes, author of the The War Cradle, a riveting account of Operation Babylift in Vietnam 1975.
 Her book chronicles the evacuation of thousands of Vietnamese children to America during the last days of American presence in South Vietnam.

 How did you become involved in the Vietnam Babylift?